DTUWindEducation/p0-intro-team-20/GitAnswers.md

-7. #Git will detect a merge conflict when both branch1 and branch 2 have modified the same line in file.txt.
+#7.
+Git will detect a merge conflict when both branch1 and branch 2 have modified the same line in file.txt.
 #example
 git add file.txt
 git commit -m "Initial commit"